Modeling and Analysis of the Landing Gear System with the Generalized Contracts: Case Study

-This research report presents a simplified version of the landing gear system described in \cite{boniol}.
-We model, compose and analyse the system according to our \minarets method \cite{khouass2021}.
-The landing system is in charge of operating the landing gear and the associated doors.
+The landing system \cite{landing_boniol_details} is in charge of operating the landing gear and the associated doors.
 The landing system is made up of 3 landing sets: front, right and left.
-Each landing set contains a door, a landing gear and associated hydraulic cylinders (in this case study we consider only the front door and the front landing gear without taking into consideration the hydraulic cylinders).
-A simplified schema of a landing system is shown in Figure \ref{figure:simplified_landing_system}.\\
+Each landing set contains a door, a landing gear and associated hydraulic cylinders.
+In this case study we consider only the front door and the front landing gear without taking into consideration the hydraulic cylinders; furthermore, we consider only one sensor to prevent the state of each mechanical parts instead of 3 sensors (triplicated) as mentioned in the original version \cite{landing_boniol_details}.
+They use 3 sensors where each sensor send a value, the three values must be the same, otherwise, if one value of the three ones is different it will be eliminated, they consider only the two remaining values, after that, if these two values are not equal, it is a failure.
+A simplified schema of a landing system is shown in Figure~\ref{figure:simplified_landing_system}.

-The basic landing sequence is depicted in the Figure \ref{figure:landing_sequence}; first, open the landing gearbox doors, second, extend the gears, third, shut the doors.
+The basic landing sequence is depicted in the Figure \ref{figure:landing_sequence}; first, open the landing gearbox doors; second, extend the gears; third, shut the doors.
 After the take-off, the basic retraction sequence is: open the doors, retract the landing gear and shut the doors.